Saga (comics): Publication history

 Although Vaughan has written for television and has endeavored to have his previous works adapted into film, he stresses that he developed Saga strictly to be a comic book and not to be adapted to other media, explaining "I wanted to do something that was way too expensive to be TV and too dirty and grown-up to be a four-quadrant blockbuster."
-Vaughan has also indicated that he has an ending in mind for the series and that he plans five issues ahead, having written the first six issues as the first story arc, which would have ended with the two main characters dying on the rocketship launch pad in issue 5 if the series had not been successful.
-By June 2016, Vaughan indicated that he knew what the last page of the series' final issue would be.
+Vaughan has also indicated that he has an ending in mind for the series, and that he plans five chapters ahead, having written the first six Chapters as the first story arc, which would have ended with the two main characters dying on the rocketship launch pad in Chapter 5 if the series had not been successful.
+By June 2016, Vaughan indicated that he knew what the last page of the series' final chapter would be.

 The series is illustrated by Fiona Staples, who was introduced to Vaughan by their mutual friend, writer Steve Niles, with whom Staples worked on Mystery Society.
-Vaughan, who did not meet Staples in person until just before their panel at the 2011 San Diego Comic-Con, explained his selection of Staples by describing his reaction upon first seeing her work, saying "Her artwork is incredible.
+Vaughan, who did not meet Staples in person until just before their panel at the 2011 San Diego Comic-Con, explained his selection of Staples by describing his reaction upon first seeing her work, saying, "Her artwork is incredible.
 [It] doesn't look like anyone else.
 She is very unique.
 When I opened up this file I was like, 'This is going to work!'"
-Staples is co-owner of Saga and has received first billing since issue 25.
-In addition to designing all the characters, vehicles and alien races in the story, she provides painted covers and hand-letters Hazel's narration using her own handwriting, which is the last thing she does after finishing the artwork on a page.
+Staples is co-owner of Saga, and has received first billing since Chapter 25.
+In addition to designing all the characters, vehicles, and alien races in the story, she provides painted covers and hand-letters Hazel's narration using her own handwriting, which is the last thing she does after finishing the artwork on a page.
 Staples renders the characters in a pen-and-ink style line while using all-color settings inspired by video games and Japanese animation.
 At the 2012 Image Expo, Staples described the process by which she produces her art as harkening back to animation cels, in which emphasis is placed on figures and backgrounds.
-Vaughan has stated that Staples's style has influenced the direction of the story.
-The character Ghüs, for example is entirely Staples's creation.
-Another example is the organic forms of most of the series' technology, such as the main characters' wooden rocket ship, which is derived from Staples's dislike of drawing mechanical objects.
+Vaughan has stated that Staples' style has influenced the direction of the story.
+The character Ghüs, for example is entirely Staples' creation.
+Another example is the organic forms of most of the series' technology, such as the main characters' wooden rocket ship, which is derived from Staples' dislike of drawing mechanical objects.
 To design the series' various planetary settings, Staples looks to the real world for inspiration and then exaggerates some elements of them.
 Some rooms on the planet Cleave, for example, were inspired by Cambodian architecture.